MicrosoftDocs/learn/learn-pr/student-evangelism/career/get-noticed/includes/6-summary.md

 As the first step towards starting your professional career, getting noticed can be both daunting and exciting.
 Through this module, you've learned the basics of networking.
-There are many ways to network, everything from joining a student organization to working on Open source projects.

-Then you were exposed to examples and tips on how to better describe your experiences and bring light to your personal value.
-With these in mind, you are ready to take on the world of internship searching and applying!
-There is only growing from this moment forward.
+Then you saw examples and learned tips on how to better describe your experiences and highlight your personal value in your resume.
+With these in mind, you are ready to effectively search for and successfully apply for an internship!